 The Compensation Committee uses the Performance Peer Group for purposes of setting performance targets and evaluating performance for our AIP and LTIP.
-The Performance Peer Group encompasses many of the largest global defense companies by government revenues within the aerospace and defense market space.
-AIP goals for 2019 and goals for the LTIP grants made during 2019 that will vest in 2021 were established based on the 2019 Performance Peer Group.
+The Performance Peer Group encompasses the largest global defense companies by government revenues within the domestic aerospace and defense market space.
+The same Performance Peer Group was used to establish the goals for the 2020 AIP and 2018 RPSR grants that vested at the end of 2020, and the 2020 RPSR grants that will vest in 2022.